sel4devkit/sel4devkit-manual/src/src/activity/microkit_case_study_application/detail.md

 # Case Study Design Detail

-Following on from the [case study introduction](case_study_intro.md), this section provides further details on the design and functionality of the 'security domain' demonstrator application.
+Following on from the [architecture document](architecture.md), this section provides further details on the design and functionality of the 'security domain' demonstrator application.

 It is expected that the reader is familiar with the [seL4 Microkit manual](https://github.com/seL4/microkit/blob/main/docs/manual.md).